 And if you want to catch up on the current episode or learn about previous episodes, including how I met and married Susan of Alpha Pegasi, or the birth of Princess, the daughter of Plucky and Deadpan, you can go to the Read a Single Episode page.

-The anthropologist Heather, citing non-interference in our lives, requested to stay in an outbuilding: “A ceiling fan and a latrine will do.”
-She stopped by our spaceship this morning, doffed her pith helmet, then stood just inside the door taking notes.
+The anthropologist Heather stopped by our spaceship this morning, doffed her pith helmet, then stood just inside the door taking notes.
 She commented on a plant we had in the window sill, stating that it looked South American.
 Susan replied that the seeds for the plant came from Alpha Pegasi: “My parents have grown these plants in this island’s mountains for as long as I can remember.”
 Heather added some notes, and without looking up, said: “Next will be a trip to the mountains.”
 Deadpan knows how to bind pages together; he says he learned it from a book.

 Susan and I met her father at the barrier and told him about the results of the DNA test.
 “It sounds like somebody made a mistake,” he said.
 “We’re not Earthlings in any sense of the word.
 Your mother and I never saw an Earthling until the day of your wedding.”
 I emailed the king and he recommended we meet with an anthropologist.
 Susan’s family agreed, and a few days later, we went down to the pier to welcome Heather.
 Lmao once hid from a rescue party because he heard they were out to get him.